angular/angular/README.md

 if you're building your first project with Angular Material 2.

 ### Project status
-Angular Material 2 is currently in alpha and under active development.
+Angular Material 2 is currently in beta and under active development.
-During alpha, breaking API and behavior changes will be occurring regularly.
+During beta, new features will be added regularly and APIs will evolve based on user feedback.

 Check out our [directory of design documents](https://github.com/angular/material2/wiki/Design-doc-directory) for more insight into our process.